WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 An action-packed main event that was more style than substance.

-It was rather one-dimensional from a story standpoint but everyone worked hard and Bryan scored a big win, so it worked in that regard.
+It was rather one-dimensional from a story standpoint, but everyone worked hard and Bryan scored a big win, so it worked in that regard.

-In reality, it did nothing to elevate the importance of either of the Extreme Rules matches but it did spotlight a tag team division that has received a major boost in the last month.
+In reality, it did nothing to elevate the importance of either of the Extreme Rules matches, but it did spotlight a tag team division that has received a major boost in the last month.